kevmo314/prospero.vm/README.md

 Back in college, I did competitive programming and we would say a given CPU thread can do ~100M op/sec roughly (a nice extension of the [latency numbers you should know post](https://norvig.com/21-days.html#answers)).
-That was ten years ago, so due to Moore's law, we can multiply that by a factor of 100 ish, so roughly 10B op/sec these days.
-That's not quite true, Moore's law hasn't kept up quite that much, but as a rough ballpark it works.
+That was ten years ago, so due to Moore's law, we can multiply that by a factor of 50 ish, so roughly 5B op/sec these days.
+It's not quite true, Moore's law hasn't kept up quite that much, but as a rough ballpark it works.

 That implies that each frame can probably be rendered in ~1ms if we're smart about it, so I thought I could beat the numbers advertised in the original challenge.